haskell/cabal/Cabal/doc/cabal-package.rst

     Flag NewDirectory
-      description: Whether to build against @directory >= 1.2@ -- This is an automatic flag which the solver will be -- assign automatically while searching for a solution
+      description: Whether to build against @directory >= 1.2@ -- This is an automatic flag which the solver will -- assign automatically while searching for a solution

     Library